zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

-MUST: update the exercise
 Part 4: Hands-on: Monorepo

 # Part Introduction

 This part of the course is designed to not only synthesize your previous lessons but also to stretch your capabilities by working on a full-stack application situated in a monorepo setup.
 By the end of this section, you will have built a minimal full-stack blogging platform.
 As a preparatory step for your capstone project, this exercise will help you gain confidence in handling both the client-side and server-side aspects of web development.

-# Key learning topics & resources for this part
+# Key learning topics & resources for thisq part

 ## Monorepos (0.5 hours)